bellato-filippo/query-engine/README.md

 * `QueryMinimizerServiceTest` tests the query minimizer service
 * `QueryParserServiceTest` tests the parser service
 * `QueryTest` tests the query for equality

+The logs of the methods (both the txt files and csv files) are saved in the test/results folder.